johro897/HASS-JablotronSystem/README.md

 Currently supports:
 - alarm control panel, to arm and disarm the Jablotron alarm system
 - binary sensor, to separately monitor Jablotron sensors and interactions with panels and app
-- MQTT for sensor activities, arming/disarming activites
+- MQTT for sensor activities, arming/disarming activites(who armed)
 - Extended configurations, add name and sensor type in YAML file

 ## Installation